Rickmic/Deep_CLEM/README.md

   </li>
   <li>
     <p align="justify">
-      If the plugin is ready you can see Command finished: Deep CLEM in the Status Bar.
+      If the plugin is ready you can see <i>Command finished: Deep CLEM</i> in the Status Bar.
     </p>
   </li>
     <li>